Simple and compound journal entry

 On December 25, 2022, Abraham Inc. pays $9,900 and receives a discount of $100 to settle an account of $10,000 for a previous credit purchase.

-This event also involves two accounting entries – one for the payment of cash for a previous credit purchase and one for receiving cash discount.
-This event can be journalized by making two separate simple entries or one compound journal entry.
+This event also involves two accounting entries – one for the payment of cash for a previous credit purchase and the other for receiving the cash discount.
+It can be journalized by making two separate simple entries or one compound journal entry.

 If two separate simple entries are recorded: